Feat-FeAR/logSpace/content/docs/coding/git_survival.md

 remove files from your working directory that are not tracked.
 {{< /hint >}}

 ## Tips

-Alerts are an extension of Markdown used to emphasize critical information.
-On GitHub, they are displayed with distinctive colors and icons to indicate the importance of the content.
+___Alerts___ are an extension of Markdown used to emphasize critical information.
+On GitHub, Alerts (e.g., from README files) are displayed with distinctive colors and icons to indicate the importance of the content.
 An example of all five types:
 ```
 > [!NOTE]
 > Highlights information that users should take into account, even when skimming.